e-kotov/rewe-ebon-parser/README.md

 # REWE eBon Parser

-The REWE eBon Parser is a Python package designed to parse REWE eBons (receipts) from PDF files and convert them into structured JSON format.
+The REWE eBon Parser is a Python package designed to parse REWE eBons (receipts) from PDF files and convert them into structured JSON format or CSV.
 The package also provides functionality to output raw text extracted from the PDFs for debugging purposes.
 This project is a re-write of the the [`rewe-ebon-parser`](https://github.com/webD97/rewe-ebon-parser) TypeScript library, example PDFs are borrowed from the same library.

 ## Features

 - Parse individual PDF files or entire folders containing PDF files.
-- Output parsed data as JSON.
+- Output parsed data as JSON or CSV.
 - Extract and output raw text from PDF files (bascially, the output of the underlying `pdfplumber`).
 - Concurrent processing of multiple PDF files with adjustable threading.
 - Detailed logging of processing results in CSV format.